-- Implement Privileged Access Management (PAM) tools to ensure privileged accounts don’t fall into the wrong hands.
+- Implement privileged access management (PAM) tools to ensure privileged accounts are only accessible to the correct identities.

-- Use reliable phishing and spam filters for your organization’s email accounts.
+- Use reliable phishing and spam filters for the enterprise’s email accounts.

-- Provide mandatory cyber awareness training to all of your employees.
+- Provide mandatory cyber awareness training to all employees.

-- Reduce your vulnerability by ensuring all operating systems, security software, applications, and tools are up-to-date.
+- Reduce vulnerability by ensuring all operating systems, security software, applications, and tools are up to date.

-- Keep track of evolving risks and continually improve your cybersecurity response as new threats emerge.
+- Keep track of evolving risks and continually improve the enterprise’s cybersecurity response as new threats emerge.

-For today’s organizations, it’s not a matter of “if” a cyberattack will occur, but “when.”
-As companies beef up their protection measures, cyber criminals continue to adapt their strategies, and new threats are emerging all the time.
-While companies can’t eliminate these threats altogether, with a strong cybersecurity posture and constant attention to evolving threats, they can reduce their vulnerability, sending cybercriminals elsewhere for an easier win.
+For today’s organizations, it’s not a matter of “if” a cyber attack will occur, but “when.”
+As companies strengthen their protection measures, cybercriminals continue to adapt their strategies, and new threats emerge all the time.
+While businesses can’t eliminate these threats altogether, with a strong cybersecurity posture and constant attention to evolving threats, they can reduce their vulnerability, sending cybercriminals elsewhere for an easier win.

 You might also be interested in: